 Founded in 1928 by Saint Josemaría Escrivá de Balaguer, Opus Dei received its definitive juridical approval by the Holy See in 1982.
-It began in the United States in 1949 in Chicago and now serves in over twenty-five cities in the United States and in over sixty countries worldwide.
-The spiritual direction of The Heights School is entrusted to Opus Dei; additional information is available at www.opusdei.org.
-All other aspects of the School are the responsibilities of the Board of Directors or the Administrative Council.
+Opus Dei began its apostolic activities in the United States, first in Chicago, in 1949, and now serves in over twenty-five cities, besides being established in more than sixty countries worldwide.
+The spiritual direction of The Heights School is entrusted to Opus Dei; additional information is available at opusdei.org.
+All other aspects of the school are the responsibilities of the board of directors or the administrative council.

 The Tenley Study Center is a not-for-profit supplemental education center dedicated to the character development of young men.
-Its mission is to provide young men between the ages of twelve and twenty-five with the direction and encouragement they need to see their life’s work and family responsibilities in a larger, more generous way: to view them as a means of serving God and others, a framework for growth in character, and a way to contribute to the common good of society.
+Its mission is to provide young men from middle school to college with the direction and encouragement they need to see their life’s study, work, and family responsibilities in a larger, more generous way: to view them as a means of serving God and others, a framework for growth in character, and a way to contribute to the common good of society.

 Among the programs offered by the Tenley Study Center for middle and high school students are weekly academic and character development seminars for each grade, service projects, and outings.
 For more information on the Tenley Study Center or any of its programs, please contact Joe Cardenas at 4300 Garrison St., NW; Washington, DC 20016; telephone: 202.362.2419; www.tenley.org.